mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         traverse) are modified in some way.
 The obect can then update its internal state so that derived quantities are consistent with the change.

+        Parameter ``keys`` (List[str]):
+            Optional list of names (obtained via traverse) corresponding to the attributes that have been modified.
+Can also be used to notify when this function is called from a parent object by adding a "parent" key to the list.
+When empty, the object should assume that any attribute might have changed.

         Remark:
             The default implementation does nothing.